 - Intrinsic muscles.
 These connect the multiple bones and cartilage within the hyoid.
 They allow the hyoid to move and shift to reshape the tongue.

 - Extrinsic muscles.
-These connect the tongue to bones outside of the hyoid.
-That allows it to move around.
+These connect the tongue to bones outside of the hyoid, allowing it to move around.

-Parrots are among a small number of creatures that possess both of these.
-Humans are another rare case.
-This combination of extrinsic and intrinsic muscles gives parrots a tremendous amount of control.
+Parrots are among a small number of creatures that possess these.
+This combination of extrinsic and intrinsic muscles gives parrots control.
 They use it to:

 - Move their tongues